Welcoming and Affirming Environment

 Exploring

-do not value building relationships with students and staff beyond academic contexts.
+Relationship building with students and staff rarely (about 2-3 times per year) extends beyond academic contexts.

 Growing